keshavissar001/geb-lambdatest/readme.md

 ```

-This is the LambdaTestPage.groovy file :
+This is the LambdaTestPage.groovy file that is used in test file :

 ```
 import geb.Page